FGasper/p5-Protocol-DBus/README.md

 # SEE ALSO

-[Net::DBus](https://metacpan.org/pod/Net::DBus) uses libdbus as its backend.
+[Net::DBus](https://metacpan.org/pod/Net::DBus) uses libdbus (via XS) as its backend.
+It’s more mature and more idiomatic as to how a D-Bus application is normally written, but it’s also heavier, and it doesn’t appear to support passing filehandles.